William J. Lennarz: Later work

 Another notable study by Lennarz sought to determine the location at which oligosaccharyltransferase (OT) binds the ribosome.
 This enzyme is responsible for transferring high mannose oligosaccharides to polypeptides translocating into the lumen of the endoplasmic reticulum.
 The study used purified ribosomes and yeast oligosaccharyltransferase to conduct each experiment.
 It was found that OT binds the ribosome, and the Sec61 translocon complex binds the ribosome as well to form a complex to glycosylate N-linked oligosaccharides on proteins translocating into the endoplasmic reticulum.
 Additionally, Lennarz and his team showed that OT binds the 60S subunit of 80S yeast ribosomes in a 1:1 molar ratio through chemical cross-linking experiments.
 The protein was found to specifically bind to the location on the ribosome where the translocating polypeptide exits, which is supported by its enzymatic function.

-More recently, Lennarz was involved in the study of the structure of the Sec63 translocon complex, which is involved in translocating pre-synthesized polypeptides from the cytosol to the lumen of the endoplasmic reticulum.
+Lennarz was later involved in the study of the structure of the Sec63 translocon complex, which is involved in translocating pre-synthesized polypeptides from the cytosol to the lumen of the endoplasmic reticulum.
 Using cryo-electron microscopy, the heptameric structure of the complex was able to be visualized in greater detail.
 The complex was found to have a mass of 287 kilodaltons, as was found to be composed of three subcomplexes.
 The complex was found to be composed of a Sec61-Sbh1-Sss1 translocon complex, a heterotetramer composed of Sec62-Sec63-Sec71-Sec72, and a trimer composed of Sec63-Sec71-Sec72.
 During their assessment of the study of this complex, Lennarz and his team also found that positively charged amino acids in the Sec61 component of the complex were responsible for mediating the formation of the complex.
 These amino acids were found to inhibit the formation of the Sec63 translocon complex.

+Death

+Lennarz died in Williamsburg, Virginia on October 27, 2021, at the age of 87.